animal-tree/Another-Version/2-Opposing-views.md

 It was like the breath that had been passing through my system had gotten locked into some bigger entity, that was asymmetrical, overly strong, and just leaning to one side.

 > [!NOTE]
 > I felt, ever since that sensation that my tongue was going back into my throat, some vestibular situation — something really changed, and has been different since.
-That oceanic feeling that John Lennon captured really well about his experiences with TM in the song ["Across the Universe"](https://youtu.be/90M60PzmxEE?si=2n0PJKmeekYA6etl) ([John Lennon wrote the song about TM](https://en.wikipedia.org/wiki/Across_the_Universe#Composition), both explicitly in his reference to "Jai guru deva om" and more ambiguously with his spot-on description of the state of consciousness induced by and during TM) was gone.
+That oceanic feeling that John Lennon captured really well about his experiences with TM in the song ["Across the Universe"](https://youtu.be/90M60PzmxEE?si=2n0PJKmeekYA6etl) ([John Lennon wrote the song about TM](https://en.wikipedia.org/wiki/Across_the_Universe#Composition), both explicitly in his reference to "Jai guru deva om" and more ambiguously with his spot-on description of the state of consciousness induced by and, with respect to the mantra, during, TM) was gone.
 Since that "catatonia" (tongue-throat situation), my experiences/words during and following TM weren't "like endless rain into a paper cup."
 They had become coarse somehow, and instead of that vibrant "Kundalini" movement I felt before, there was a physical feeling in my neck, a right-angle tilt, even when I wasn't meditating.
 I first began noticing this while trying to meditate in the hospital at RGH.

 The meditation still relaxed me.
 I still felt less social anxiety afterwards.
 It still gave my thoughts more peace.
 But physically, it felt neither like bliss nor like a body part that I directly controlled.
-I couldn’t maneuver the breath, kundalini, blood circulation, whatever it was, through the different areas of my physical psyche, and my given mantra, that I repeated silently in my mind as part of the meditation, didn’t carry itself to the same places of silent acuity that it naturally and effortlessly did before, where rather than the hard sensation of speaking my inner voice that now characterizes my mantra’s audition, the mantra had before "melted," "sunk," become so soft until it literally couldn’t be heard and all of my thoughts were then fully adherent to both my will and my natural rhythm, yet silently, and no energy was lost no matter how verbosely or viscerally I thought then, and each one came like ["endless rain into a paper cup,"](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://en.wikipedia.org/wiki/Across_the_Universe%23:~:text%3DThe%2520flavour%2520of%2520the%2520song,the%2520link%2520to%2520the%2520chorus.&ved=2ahUKEwjGvszQ1rOIAxXlhIkEHdwgLcwQFnoECBsQAw&usg=AOvVaw1MtnfbSbXSsMu_w1lg6V_v) where just the right word, or visual or association, corresponded to both my will and my rhythm, beautifully, sometimes blissfully, sometimes catastrophically, maybe even orgasmically, quite organically.
-It was on that plane of consciousness that I'm trying to describe [that I wrote this paper.](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9)
+I couldn’t maneuver the breath, kundalini, blood circulation, whatever it was, through the different areas of my physical psyche, and my given mantra, that I repeated silently in my mind as part of the meditation, didn’t carry itself to the same places of silent acuity that it naturally and effortlessly did before, where rather than the hard sensation of speaking my inner voice that now characterizes my mantra’s audition, the mantra had before "slipped," "dissolved," become so soft until it literally couldn’t be heard except in awareness and all of my thoughts were then fully adherent to both my will and my natural rhythm, and no energy was lost no matter how verbosely or viscerally I thought then, and each one came like ["endless rain into a paper cup,"](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://en.wikipedia.org/wiki/Across_the_Universe%23:~:text%3DThe%2520flavour%2520of%2520the%2520song,the%2520link%2520to%2520the%2520chorus.&ved=2ahUKEwjGvszQ1rOIAxXlhIkEHdwgLcwQFnoECBsQAw&usg=AOvVaw1MtnfbSbXSsMu_w1lg6V_v) where just the right word, or visual or association, corresponded to both my will and my rhythm, beautifully, sometimes blissfully, sometimes catastrophically, maybe even orgasmically.
+It was on that plane of consciousness, that I probably can't do justice in describing, [that I even happened to have written this paper.](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9)

 [People mention the "inner monologue" vs. other types of thinking debate](https://www.iflscience.com/people-with-no-internal-monologue-explain-what-its-like-in-their-head-57739).
 That is a good analogy to the kind of consciousness transition I did while meditating, where my thoughts had become increasingly more acute, and were at the end, both.
 Both an awareness independent of words and words that perfectly matched that awareness, no matter how deep or intricate, then.
 And the awareness itself could carry far more information, and with each word (like ["endless rain into a paper cup"](https://youtu.be/90M60PzmxEE?si=2n0PJKmeekYA6etl)) less energy was used and no exhaustion would arise.